Will PEX Piping Burst When It Freezes?

 Will PEX Piping Break If It Freezes?

-Although PEX tubing is the best piping option during freezing temperatures, it can still experience breaks if the water inside it freezes.
+Although PEX tubing is the best piping option for freezing temperatures, it can still experience breaks if the water inside it freezes.

 TOC